Vote for your favorite triathlon discipline; swimming, biking, running

 I competed on a relay team at an event; why did that not count towards my ranking?

-Relays are not ranked because of all of the different variances that occur.
+Relays are not ranked because of all of the different variances that occur within teams.
+Also the ranking system is designed to evaluate individual performances in multi-sport races only.

 I finished first in my age group at an event; why did I not receive a score of 100?